j2969719/doublecmd-plugins/plugins.md

 Detection of file encoding.
 Requires `enca`.

 - [epubwdx.lua](plugins/wdx/scripts/epubwdx.lua) *(cross platform)*<br>
-Getting some information from EPUB files (2/3).
+Getting some information from EPUB2/EPUB3 files.
 See details in the beginning of script.

 - [exiftoolwdx.lua](plugins/wdx/scripts/exiftoolwdx.lua)<br>
 Getting information with [ExifTool](https://www.sno.phy.queensu.ca/~phil/exiftool/).
 You can see list of fields in `fields` (first column).